 Our Top 6 Picks for Family Treehouse Vacations

 Treehouse vacation options in Cave Junction, Oregon

-Treehouse Paradise – This location is considered a bed and breakfast in addition to a treehouse escape.
-They are open year-round and include recreational tree climbing as well as disk golfing.
+Treehouse Paradise is open year-round and have activities like recreational tree climbing and disk golfing.
 In the summer rates are $280 for double occupancy including a full breakfast.

 Breakfast is included with your stay as well as the option to take part in other activities, like horseback riding, zip-lining and river rafting!
 Prices range from $130 – $310 per night depending on the treehouse you choose.

 Treehouse vacation in Jackson Hole, Wyoming

 The hosts are glad to provide a list of things to do and see in the area, personalized for you and your family.
 Rates start $160 per night and go up to $300 per night depending on the season and the treehouse you choose.

 Primitive Treehouse Vacation in St. George, South Carolina

 The minimum age is 11 for these particular accommodations.
 The cost is $170 per person.

 Treehouse Vacation in Fall City, Washington

 Treehouse Point – This treehouse destination has a minimum age of 13, so keep that in mind when booking.
 Nearby the treehouses you can find local restaurants, farmers markets and hiking trails to keep you and your family busy.
 Prices aren’t readily available on the site, if you enter your name and email you will get an automated email that contains that information.
 For this reason we won’t post the prices, however they seem to be in line with the other prices listed.